 “Many costly design and process modifications can be avoided by proving out conceptual solutions with physical parts produced by the appropriate prototyping process in materials that closely reflect end-use properties ..."

-The human factor is equally important for the evaluation of how users will interact with medical devices.
+The human factor is equally critical for the evaluation of how users will interact with medical devices.
 How the device is handled and used is difficult to predict from a computer model.
+Because of these differences, Creative Mechanisms utilizes both software capabilities and physical prototyping methods when it comes to industrial designs and prototypes for our clients.
+Attention to detail is crucial when prototyping these designs, and a physical prototype gives you an understanding of the product that design software can’t always provide on its own.

 Riley Phipps, from Value Plastics, states: